Definition of the target group(s)

 Appropriate educational devices (braille keyboards, specific softwares, etc.): While belonging to the State, individual-use devices may be provided to the student in the framework of a lending convention.
 The student keeps the device during his/her whole school career, even if he changes school or département.

 Arrangements for exam conditions: Law no. 2005-102 of February 11th, 2005 allows disabled students to take part in exams and competitive examination that are organised by the Ministry of National Education under specific conditions (a helper, a longer timeframe, specific material).
-Moreover, the decision of October 10th, 2016, allows disabled students or students that have a PPS to obtain an arrangement or an exemption of certain exams or part of the exams in the case of the Diplôme National du Brevet (DNB).

 Specific measures for students with language and learning difficulties